-Total fees payable to ASML in respect of services provided to the syndicate amounted to £1.0 million (2020: £1.1 million).
-Profit commission is only due on closure of the year of account although managing agents may receive payments on account of anticipated profit commissions in line with interim profits released to the member.
-During 2021, no profit commission was due to ASML (2020: £1.1).
-There were no creditors at the year-end in respect of profit commission due to ASML (2020: £1.1).
+Total fees payable to ASML in respect of services provided to the syndicate amounted to £1.0 million (2022: £1.0 million).
+Profit commission is only due on closure of the year of account although managing agents may receive payments on account of anticipated profit commissions in line with interim profits released to members.
+During 2023 no profit commission was payable to ASML.
+Accruals and deferred income at the year-end include amounts accrued in respect of profit commissions due to ASML of £8.1 million (2022: £1.3 million) including £3.3 million in relation to the 2021 closed year of account payable in 2024.

-In addition to this, £1.0 million (2020: £0.8 million) was recharged by ASML for expenses paid on behalf of the syndicate.
-Creditors at the year-end include amounts due to ASML of £0.1 million (2020: £0.1million).
+In addition to this, £1.2 million (2022: £0.9 million) was recharged by ASML for expenses paid on behalf of the syndicate.
+Creditors at the year-end include amounts due to ASML of £0.1 million (2022: £Nil).